 - Hartman Hips: Phobia.
 Don't mock the size of her legs, though...

 - He Who Fights Monsters: Invoked — "To kill a monster, you must become a monster."

 - Honest Axe: Referenced when Mim retrieves Phobia's sword from the lake.

 - Human Sacrifice: Gastro narrowly escape from this at the paws of the cultist bears.

-- If You Kill Her You Will Be Just Like Her: Inverted; it ends up saving Phobia's life.
+- If You Kill Him, You Will Be Just Like Him: Inverted; it ends up saving Phobia's life.

 - I'm a Doctor, Not a Placeholder: Phobia angrily states "I'm a warrior, not a scholar!" when called on the fact that she's illiterate.